openstack/ceilometer/doc/source/configuration.rst

 corresponding sinks for transformation and publication of the samples.

 A source is a set of samples that should be passed to specified sinks.
-These samples may come from polling agents or service notificaitons.
+These samples may come from polling agents or service notifications.

 A sink on the other hand is a consumer of samples, providing logic for the transformation and publication of samples emitted from related sources.